AdhamAmgadElSharkawy/student-management-system/README.md

 # Student Management System

-A OOP (C++)-based console application designed to manage student data efficiently.
+An OOP (C++)-based console application designed to manage student data efficiently.
 It follows a clean architecture pattern with well-organized layers for separation of concerns.

 ##  Project Structure